AhmedAlatawi/test-angular-app-with-jest-and-spectator/README.md

 * Provides built-in support for entry components.
 * Supports auto-mocking providers.

+### Why Cypress?
+* Easy to install, configure, and use to write E2E tests.
+* Tests can be watched and executed in real time as building the app.
+* Easy to run and debug tests in CI environments.
+* Supports recording CI test data, screenshots, video, etc. into a dashboard.
+* Makes write E2E tests a lot easier for developers and QA engineers.
+* It's fast, doesn't require Selenium.
+* And more...

 ## Run App Locally :rocket:
 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.